wemiibidun/calculator/README.md

 # 🧮 Simple Calculator App

 A beginner-friendly calculator built with HTML, CSS, and vanilla JavaScript.
-This web-based tool lets users enter two numbers, choose an operator, and view the result instantly—all in a clean, responsive layout!
+This web-based tool lets users enter two numbers, choose an operator, and view the result instantly in a clean, responsive layout!

 ---